 If applicable: Advanced practice nurses will need to submit a current and active APRN license and professional certification.
 Nurse leaders are not required to provide license/certification (if applicable).
 (If a past sanction or disciplinary action exists on a professional license, the applicant may be contacted by the Nursing Admissions Review Committee for further explanation.)

-If applicable: Clinical APRN Education: Advanced practice nurses are required to have the advanced practice core.
-Graduate transcripts must reflect that the applicants have successfully passed a graduate level health assessment, graduate level pathophysiology, and a graduate level pharmacology.
+If applicable: Clinical APRN Education: Advanced practice nurses must demonstrate required advanced practice core courses.
+Graduate transcripts must reflect that the applicants have successfully passed a graduate-level health assessment, graduate-level pathophysiology, and a graduate-level pharmacology.

 American Heart Association BLS for Healthcare Providers with AED.

 Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL), or an approved alternate test of English proficiency: International English Language Testing System (IELTS), or the International Test of English Proficiency (iTEP).
 Applicants must earn a minimum score of 80 on the Internet-based TOEFL, a 3.9 on the iTEP, a 6.5 on the IELTS, or an equivalent score on an approved alternate test for all graduate degree programs.
 Applicants who have an earned degree from a college or university in the U.S. or other English-speaking country or school may have the TOEFL requirement waived by the Office of Graduate Admissions.
 Alternatively, applicants who complete the levels of English-Second-Language (ESL) instruction indicated below at one of two schools will have the TOEFL requirement waived.
 Students will have their application held until transcripts from one of the below schools are received.